filecoin-project/filecoin-docs/docs/reference/glossary.md

 compressed [Proof-of-Storage](#proof-of-storage-post) for a specified [sector](#sector).
-Each elected miner who successfully creates a block is granted filecoin, as well as the opportunity to charge other Filecoin actors fees to include [messages](#message) in the block.
+Each elected miner who successfully creates a block is granted filecoin, as well as the opportunity to charge other Filecoin participants fees to include [messages](#message) in the block.

 Storage miners who fail to do this in the necessary window will